 No spiritual journey is considered complete without a trip to Haridwar in the North India.
 The land of legends and tales located in the foothills of the Himalayas and cleansed by the holy Ganga is considered as the holiest place to wash the sins.
 Only after exploring more about the best places to visit in Haridwar, you would know that there’s a lot to do in Haridwar apart taking a dip in the pious Har Ki Pauri and visiting temples.
 Seek spiritual connect, and indulge in the exciting nature around, Haridwar looks like a perfect vacay option.

 Bask in the quietude of the vivid nature around or plan some adventure activities in Rishikesh.
 As you plan a Haridwar darshan, you will have the answer to most of your fears and uncertainties.
 Not too far from Haridwar lies Rishikesh, the ultimate sojourn for those looking for some adrenaline rush.
 One can also plan a camping in Rishikesh, there’s a multitude of places to visit in Haridwar and Rishikesh and as many activities that can account for a fruitful holiday.
 Mark them and strike them off one by one from your bucket list.

-Haridwar – A spiritual sojourn
+Haridwar – A Spiritual Sojourn

 Sit by the ghats in Haridwar and soak the good vibes in the atmosphere around you.
 This place, once envisioned by the legends as the comforting retreat, holds the confidence of millions of spiritual seekers from across the globe.
 The ancient city of Haridwar is primarily known for the temples and ghats dating back to the prehistoric times.
 Temples and ashrams in Haridwar see thousands of devotees around the year.